I SAMUEL 1:20-22.24-28, 1 JOHN 3:1-2.21.24, LUKE 2:41-52

 - Hannah and her husband went to this temple yearly to make their sacrifice (1 Samuel 1:3, 7, 21; 2:19).

-- “The child Samuel grew on, and increased in favor both with Yahweh, and also with men” (1 Samuel 2:26.
-See Luke 2:52)
+- “The child Samuel grew on, and increased in favour both with God, and also with men” (1 Samuel 2:26. and Luke 2:52)

 - It was in the temple that Samuel grew to understand his calling.